By Lisa Caplan

 - They lighten things up.
 Dogs just want to be with you, snuggle or play.
 They bring out the kid in us.
 Throwing a ball with your dog can be fun.

 - They make it hard to isolate.
 Taking your dog to training or a dog park or just for a walk gives you an opportunity to meet people who also like dogs and gives you an immediate connection.

 - They can give you purpose.
 I have had clients who have been depressed tell me it is their dog that has given them purpose.
 It has helped them focus on something else that needs their care.

 - They make you smile.
 They can be very silly which will make you laugh and smile.
-Watching my pets, playing with them, and loving them will put a smile on my face anyday.
+Watching my pets, playing with them, and loving them puts a smile on my face.

 Having a pet is a huge decision and continuous responsibility, which requires care, love, time, and money.
 A pet can’t solve all your problems, but if you have given serious thought to getting a pet, then hopefully it will bring some joy to your life.

 The Lawyer Assistance Program(LAP) has Assisted Thousands of Maryland Lawyers

 For Confidential Assistance Call 888.388.5459